-Trends of maxima and minima for other images

-We display the plots of the trends of maxima and minima for an RGB image, followed by two B/W ones.

-The maximum decreases monotonically.
+In Figure 2 we display the plots of the trends of maxima and minima for an RGB image, followed by two B/W ones (figures 3 and 4).
+In Figure 2 the maximum decreases monotonically.
 The minimum decays for the first 50 iterations (normalized scale about 3), then it starts increasing and returns to the correct range before iteration 150 (normalized scale about 6).

-The maximum remains almost constant while the minimum increases monotonically.

-As before, the maximum remains almost constant, near the upper bound 255.
+In Figure 3 the maximum remains almost constant while the minimum increases monotonically.
+In Figure 4, as in the previous figure, the maximum remains almost constant, near the upper bound 255.
 The minimum increases monotonically and returns quickly in the correct range after the initial decrease.

-3. Time Step
+2.4.3 Time Step

-The time step chosen for the experiments is $\Delta t=0.1$ , but the results are about the same if $\Delta t=0.5$ or $\Delta t=0.05$ , as the following comparative graphs clearly show:
+The time step chosen for the experiments is $\Delta t = 0.1$ , but the results are about the same if $\Delta t = 0.5$ or $\Delta t = 0.05$ , as the comparative graphs in figures 5 to 8 clearly show.
+A good trade off between results and processing time is to set the value of time step to 0.1.
+An upper bound for $\Delta t$ is clearly 0.5, because of the application of the Heat Equation when the gradient is below the threshold, but performances are enhanced if we lower it further.